HC Vita Hästen

 HC Vita Hästen is a Swedish hockey club, based in Norrköping, which was founded following the bankruptcy of a previous club called IK Vita Hästen.
-The team plays in HockeyTrean, the fifth tier of the Swedish ice hockey system, as of the 2023–24 season.
+The team plays in HockeyEttan, the third tier of the Swedish ice hockey system, as of the 2025–26 season.

 The current team was founded as Norrköping Hockey immediately following the bankruptcy of the previous club.
 Norrköping Hockey soon merged with Skärblacka IF to form NSH-96, which soon thereafter took the name Hästen Hockey.
 Years later, in 2007, the club retook the name "Vita Hästen", but were required by the league to use "HC Vita Hästen" rather than "IK Vita Hästen" to avoid confusion with the first incarnation of "Vita Hästen".

 The name "Vita Hästen" literally translates to "[The] White Horse".

 The previous club, IK Vita Hästen, was a merger in 1967 of the ice hockey sections of rivaling teams IFK Norrköping and IK Sleipner.
 The merged club was formally called "IF IFK/IKS" but mostly referred to simply as "Norrköping" in the league tables in newspapers and such.
 However, since IFK Norrköping played in white jerseys and Sleipner was the name of a horse (Norse god Odin's horse), the team soon got the nickname "vita hästen", i e "the white horse".
 By 1973, this name was so commonly used that it was chosen as the actual club name.

 Former Detroit Redwings Defensemen Jonathan Ericsson played a season for HC Vita Hasten in the 2001-2002 season.